All about Class 6|

 Class 6 is made up of children in Year 4 and 5.

-Within this class the children will cover a range of exciting topics.
+Within our class we cover a range of exciting topics.
 These include studying the author William Shakespeare, the Ancient Greeks and Romans in History and the Earth and Space in Science.

-Like the rest of the school, the children get the chance to go on lots of wonderful trips that vary each year.
-These have included; Bridgewater Hall in Manchester, Cuerden Park and a range of different theatres across Lancashire.
+Like the rest of the school, we get the chance to go on lots of wonderful trips that vary each year.
+These have included; Bridgewater Hall in Manchester, Cuerden Park, Rossendale Ski Slope, The Science and Industry Museum in Manchester and a range of different theatres across Lancashire.

 If you wish to know more about the Year 4 and Year 5 curriculum, please do not hesitate to contact school.